LIFF v2 API reference

 String

 URL to open in the LIFF app after logging in.
-The default value is the endpoint URL set when you added the LIFF app to the channel.
-For details on how to set the endpoint URL, see Adding a LIFF app to your channel.
+The default value is the URL set in Endpoint URL.
+For more information on how to set Endpoint URL, see Adding a LIFF app to your channel in the LIFF documentation.

 # Return value